conan-io/docs/reference/tools.rst

     detected_os()

-It returns the recognized OS name e.g "MacOS", "Windows".
-Otherwise it will returns the value from ``platform.system()``.
+It returns the recognized OS name e.g "Macos", "Windows".
+Otherwise it will return the value from ``platform.system()``.

 .. _tools_remove_from_path: